-A streaming media device, also called by many as media streamer, lets you connect your TV or home theater to the internet, in order to stream movies, songs and other types of videos.
+A streaming media device, also called by many as a media streamer, lets you connect your TV or home theater to the internet, in order to stream movies, songs, and other types of videos.

 Streaming refers to the delivery method of a media where you can play and listen to some media files even if they're not present in your PC, like YouTube videos.

 This method is directly opposite to the downloading where you need to obtain the whole file on your end before 'opening' it.

 Most people think that media streamers and network media players are two different names for the same thing, but it's not true actually.

 In media streamers, you can only stream from online services like Netflix, Hulu, and Amazon Instant video etc, but in network media players, you can stream content from your home network as well (if you have attached an external HDD or NAS storage to your home network).

 It means that while all network media players are media streamers, the opposite isn't necessarily true.

 Yes, there are apps that can let your media streamer to stream home network-based content but these apps aren't installed by default and not all media streamers support them.

 Apart from that, some network media players also come with a USB port so that you can attach your Flash drive or Hard drive to them and stream data.

 So, what should you get, a media streamer or a network media player?